-1. The name of the limited partnership and the name of the partnership on its registration as an LLP should match.
-The secretary of state uses an entity name as the primary means of searching the records to verify the existence of the underlying LP record.

-2. If the name of the limited partnership does not match the entity name shown on the LLP registration, you may need to file another instrument with the secretary of state to clarify the records.

-- a.
-If the name of the limited partnership on its certificate of formation does not include the LLP identifier used in its application for registration, the limited partnership should file an amendment to the certificate of formation to add the LLP identifier used in its registration. - The name of a limited partnership must meet b. the name availability standards imposed under chapter 5 of the BOC while the name of a partnership that registers as an LLP is not subject to the same standards.
+- 1. The name of the limited partnership and the name of the partnership on its registration as an LLP should match.
+The secretary of state uses an entity name as the primary means of searching the records to verify the existence of the underlying LP record. - 2.
+If the name of the limited partnership does not match the entity name shown on the LLP registration, you may need to file another instrument with the secretary of state to clarify the records. - a.
+If the name of the limited partnership on its certificate of formation does not include the LLP identifier used in its application for registration, the limited partnership should file an amendment to the certificate of formation to add the LLP identifier used in its registration. - b.
+The name of a limited partnership must meet the name availability standards imposed under chapter 5 of the BOC while the name of a partnership that registers as an LLP is not subject to the same standards.
 (Sec.
-5.063(b) BOC) If a name availability conflict results in the formation of a limited partnership under a name that differs from the name shown on its registration as an LLP, it is suggested that the limited partnership file an assumed name certificate to show that the LP is also conducting business under the name shown in the LLP registration and vice versa. - c.
-When the certificate of formation of the limited partnership is amended before expiration of the current term of the entity's LLP registration, file a corresponding amendment to the LLP registration to reflect the new name.
+5.063(b) BOC) If a name availability conflict results in the formation of a limited partnership under a name that differs from the name shown on its registration as an LLP, it is suggested that the limited partnership file an assumed name certificate to show that the LP is also conducting business under the name shown in the LLP registration and vice versa.

-Section 152.802 of the BOC requires a 3. federal taxpayer partnership to provide its identification number at the time of its registration, renewal of registration or withdrawal of registration, and when filing any amendment to its registration.
-Although provision of such information is statutorily required, the secretary of state accepts an LLP initial registration or renewal of registration that does not include a taxpayer identification number if the partnership states that it has not obtained its identification number at the time of the submission of the filing.

-4. Practice Tip: It is strongly recommended that a limited partnership that will also be registered as an

-LLP file an amendment to its LLP registration to provide the federal tax identification number once that number is obtained.
+- c.
+When the certificate of formation of the limited partnership is amended before expiration of the current term of the entity's LLP registration, file a corresponding amendment to the LLP registration to reflect the new name. - 3.
+Section 152.802 of the BOC requires a partnership to provide its federal taxpayer identification number at the time of its registration, renewal of registration or withdrawal of registration, and when filing any amendment to its registration.
+Although provision of such information is statutorily required, the secretary of state accepts an LLP initial registration or renewal of registration that does not include a taxpayer identification number if the partnership states that it has not obtained its identification number at the time of the submission of the filing. - 4.
+Practice Tip: It is strongly recommended that a limited partnership that will also be registered as an LLP file an amendment to its LLP registration to provide the federal taxpayer identification number once that number is obtained.
 This additional information will facilitate linkage between the limited partnership and its registration as an LLP.
-The filing fee for an amendment to registration that does not add additional partners is \$10.

-5. When a domestic limited partnership files an instrument that affects the existence of the entity as a limited partnership, the partnership's registration as a limited liability partnership is not updated to reflect the filing of the instrument.
+The filing fee for an amendment to registration that does not add additional partners is \$10. - 5.
+When a domestic limited partnership files an instrument that affects the existence of the entity as a limited partnership, the partnership's registration as a limited liability partnership is not updated to reflect the filing of the instrument.
 Consequently, while the record of the limited partnership will show the entity as "inactive," its LLP registration record will remain active until it is either withdrawn or expires.
-A practitioner may wish to consider filing a withdrawal of the partnership's registration as an LLP when the existence of the underlying partnership ceases due to a termination, cancellation, merger or conversion.

-5. When a domestic general partnership converts to domestic limited partnership (or vice versa), the secretary of state will accept an amendment to the partnership's LLP registration to show the reorganization of the underlying partnership and change of name, if applicable.
+A practitioner may wish to consider filing a withdrawal of the partnership's registration as an LLP when the existence of the underlying partnership ceases due to a termination, cancellation, merger or conversion. - 6.
+When a domestic general partnership converts to domestic limited partnership (or vice versa), the secretary of state will accept an amendment to the partnership's LLP registration to show the reorganization of the underlying partnership and change of name, if applicable.